Tool Search: Letter Designer

 The Address Form Letter format generates the same information as the Blank Form format, but also includes the student's address information at the top.
 This format is useful for letters printed and mailed to parents/guardians.

-For students who do not have a mailing address, a letter is still generated for them.
+For students without a mailing address, a letter is still generated.
 Like in the Preview of the attendance letters, the student's name is listed on the summary of who receives a letter, but instead of an address, the words NO MAILING ADDRESS display where the address would otherwise display.
 Letters are printed for the student with the same NO MAILING ADDRESS indication.

 No Mailing Address is determined by the Mailing checkbox marked on the Household associated with the Address.